'AFTER

 outcome of the "war on terror," which included the invasion,

-destruction and occupation of Iraq, was without doubt the moral one: In the
+destruction and occupation of Iraq, was without doubt the moral one: in the

 name of "freedom," "security" and "democracy,"